Anarchism in Romania: Individualist anarchism in Interbellum Romania

 While the Romanian individualists idealized the state of nature, they did not nostalgize the past, instead conceiving the rejection of contemporary mores as an affirmation of freedom.
 They considered the greatest barrier to freedom to be the work day and wage labor, which interfered with their desired individualist lifestyles.
-It was their critique of work that particularly developed their political oritentation towards social anarchism, drawing from the works of Peter Kropotkin, Élisée Reclus and Henry David Thoreau.
+It was their critique of work that particularly developed their political orientation towards social anarchism, drawing from the works of Peter Kropotkin, Élisée Reclus and Henry David Thoreau.
 One Valeriu Buja, who was particularly inspired by Thoreau, wrote a passionate defense of anti-statism from an individualist perspective:

 The development of individualist anarchism in Romania culminated in proposals to establish an intentional community, which was to be organized according to Kropotkin's model of anarcho-communism and theory of mutual aid, but this project was stillborn due to a lack of volunteers.
 Vegetarismul also found itself unable to meet the at least 500 subscribers necessary to continue publication, leading to the newspaper ceasing publication in 1934.
-The following year, Ion Ionescu-Căpăţână emigrated to France, where he organized support for the Republicans during the Spanish Civil War.
-In his French exile, Ionescu-Căpăţână collaborated with Gérard de Lacaze-Duthiers on the magazine Aristocracy and announced that he was working on a history of the Romanian anarchist movement, although this would never be published, as Ionescu-Căpăţână died in 1942.
+The following year, Ion Ionescu-Căpățână emigrated to France, where he organized support for the Republicans during the Spanish Civil War.
+In his French exile, Ionescu-Căpățână collaborated with Gérard de Lacaze-Duthiers on the magazine Aristocratie and announced that he was working on a history of the Romanian anarchist movement, although this would never be published, as Ionescu-Căpățână died in 1942.
 By this time, anarchism had ceased to be a major force in Romania, instead existing mostly in the upper classes' fears of terrorism.
 While visiting Max Nettlau in Vienna, Eugen Relgis commented that: